invariantlabs-ai/docs/docs/gateway/agent-integrations/openhands.md

 Visit the [Explorer Documentation](https://explorer.invariantlabs.ai/docs/explorer) to learn how to obtain your own API key.

-OpenHands does not support custom headers, so you **cannot** pass the Invariant API Key via `Invariant-Authorization` header.
-However, **there is a workaround** using the Invariant Gateway.

 ## Adjust the API Key Format

+OpenHands does not support custom headers, so you **cannot** pass the Invariant API Key via the `Invariant-Authorization` header as usual.

+However, you can still use Gateway by relying on its support for secret key concatenation.

 Instead of setting your LLM Provider's API Key normally, modify the environment variable as follows: